scotws/TaliForth2/docs/MANUAL.md

 # Manual for Tali Forth 2 for the 65c02
-This version: 04.
-Dec 2017
+This version: 18.
+Feb 2018
 Scot W. Stevenson <scot.stevenson@gmail.com>

-(THIS TEXT IS UNDER DEVELOPMENT AND MERELY A COLLECTION OF NOTES)
+(THIS TEXT IS UNDER DEVELOPMENT AND INCOMPLETE, IF NOT DOWNRIGHT WRONG)

 ## Overview